Oracle Java Audit

 • How to Avoid/Manage This Trigger:

-• Be Aware of the Tactic: Simply knowing that Oracle might have this motive helps you prepare.
+• Be Aware of the Tactic: Knowing that Oracle might have this motive helps you prepare.
 It means any audit discussions could suddenly involve Oracleโ€™s cloud sales pitches.
 Donโ€™t be caught off guard when a compliance issue turns into a cloud marketing session.

-• Evaluate Your Stance on Oracle Cloud: If you truly have no interest in OCI, be firm about it internally and donโ€™t let audit negotiations sway you otherwise, unless it makes both technical and financial sense.
-Sometimes, moving workloads to OCIย can be beneficial, but it should be a strategic decision, not a knee-jerk reaction to audit pressure.
+• Evaluate Your Stance on Oracle Cloud: If you have no interest in OCI, be firm about it internally and donโ€™t let audit negotiations sway you otherwise, unless it makes technical and financial sense.
+Moving workloads to OCI can sometimes be beneficial, but it should be a strategic decision, not a knee-jerk reaction to audit pressure.

-• Diversify Your Java Deployments: As a defensive measure, some organizations ensure that they are not overly dependent on Oracleโ€™s Java implementations in cloud environments.
-For example, if you run Java applications on AWS and use Amazonโ€™s Corretto (OpenJDK) instead, it might reduce Oracleโ€™s leverage.
+• Diversify Your Java Deployments: As a defensive measure, some organizations ensure they are not overly dependent on Oracleโ€™s Java implementations in cloud environments.
+For example, running Java applications on AWS and using Amazonโ€™s Corretto (OpenJDK) instead might reduce Oracleโ€™s leverage.
 Oracle canโ€™t easily push you to OCI over Java if your Java on AWS isnโ€™t even Oracleโ€™s distribution.

 Read about Oracleโ€™s Employeeโ€‘Based Java Licensing Model.